ChichigamiKun/JeeAppRoomManag/README.txt

-Set-ExecutionPolicy -Scope Process -ExecutionPolicy Bypass
+To enable the cmd "npm run dev"; you have to use this "Set-ExecutionPolicy -Scope Process -ExecutionPolicy Bypass"